TrueWill/embracer/README.md

 ## TODO

+* Display Generation title and Attribute Bonus
 * Reset all if change clan?
+(Do you need to?)
 Add warning text?
-* Calculate Finishing Touches
 * Purchase Morality with XP (10?)
 * Morality Merits
 * Display bankable XP (have constant)
 * STYLE
-* Print / export
+* Print / export (include Willpower and health levels)
 * Improve test coverage
 * Refactor
 * Bloodlines - enable when select clan - list and charge Merit costs (clear on change)